techiediaries/awesome-vibe-coding/README.md

 ## AI Coding Assistants

-> These assistants generally aim to streamline the coding process by offering intelligent suggestions and automating repetitive tasks.
+These assistants generally aim to streamline the coding process by offering intelligent suggestions and automating repetitive tasks.
+AI coding assistants offer a range of core functionalities designed to enhance the software development process:

+- Code Completion and Suggestions
+- Natural Language to Code Conversion (Programming by Prompt)
+- AI Chat and Explanations

+### Assistants

 - GitHub Copilot,
 - Tabnine,